RobertAhlin/emx-seeder/README.md

 ```
 Spending some time trying to solve it but I could not.
 So I went for the option to disable the warning as suggested in the warning message.
 Sadly, the warning message still show in the deployed version in Heroku.
 I have no idea how to solve it for now.

+I went back to try to solve this warning issue again.
+And spent almost a half day with googling.
+Found this topic on streamlit forum <a href="https://discuss.streamlit.io/t/pyplotglobalusewarning/6578" taget="blank">discuss.streamlit.io</a> and event tried various solutions with ChatGPT but I couldn't change the code to solve it.

 ## Credits